ualib/agda-algebras/basic.lagda.rst

    infix 40 _̂_

-We can now write 𝑓 ̂ 𝑨 for the interpretation of the basic operation symbol 𝑓 in the algebra 𝑨.
+Now we can use ``𝑓 ̂ 𝑨`` to represent the interpretation of the basic operation symbol 𝑓 in the algebra 𝑨.

-:N.B.: Below, we will need slightly different notation, namely, 𝑡 ̇ 𝑨, to represent the interpretation of a :term:`term` 𝑡 in the algebra 𝑨.

-(In future releases of the agda-ualib_ we may reconsider making it possible to use the same notation interpretations of operation symbols and terms.)
+:NB: Below, we will need slightly different notation, namely, 𝑡 ̇ 𝑨, to represent the interpretation of a :term:`term` 𝑡 in the algebra 𝑨. (In future releases of the agda-ualib_ we may reconsider making it possible to use the same notation interpretations of operation symbols and terms.)

 -------------------------------------------------------